Marcello De Feo

 Filip Strych grew up as a sports fan - mainly ice-hockey and football.
 Firstly he was fan of HC Vsetin from the Czech Extraliga.
 Since 1997 he's been a Flyers fan.
 In 2001 he completely turned into NHL-fan-only mode.
 FlyersFaithful represents his first writing experience in the sports area in English.
 He shortly worked for iSport.cz and their Jagr's blog.

-You might know Steve J from such blog failures as Fire Eric Bruntlett or Punadelphia.
-Most likely you know him as Estebomb on Twitter.
+Steve Jacot is one of the managing editors of Flyers Faithful.
+He also writes for the site along with producing and hosting the Flyers Faithful Podcast.
 Steve is a graduate of Temple University and former intern at WPEN (from before it got all fancy and ESPN owned).
 He’s also a born and bred Philadelphia Flyers fan who would scream like a little girl if he ever met Lindros and LeClair.
-Steve proudly podcasts for Flyers Faithful.

 Hal grew up just outside of Philadelphia in Ambler, PA.
 He attended Temple University and graduated with a degree in Early Childhood and Elementary Education.
 He received his Master's degree from Villanova University in Human Services and Counseling.
 During junior year of high school through freshman year of college, he worked for the Philadelphia Eagles writing stories and creating content for PhiladelphiaEagles.com.
 Hal grew up a Philadelphia sports fan and is a "4 for 4" guy.
 He attends all sporting events and lists Game 5 of the Phillies World Series as his highlight.

 Kim Pollock grew up a sports fan, though her love for hockey didn't come around until about 5-6 years ago.
 Once she started to fall, though, she fell fast.
 It started with the Flyers, and over the years, she began to follow a few other teams - names will not be named.
-Over the past few years, she was about to combine her two passions - writing and sports - and has covered both the Philadelphia Phillies and the Flyers in contributions to a few different blogs, including Chicks Dig The Long Ball and Philly Sports Daily.
-Currently, she contributes to TCL Flyers as well as Flyers Faithful.
+Over the past few years, she was about to combine her two passions - writing and sports - and covered both the Philadelphia Phillies and the Flyers in contributions to a few different blogs, including Chicks Dig The Long Ball, Philly Sports Daily, and TCL Flyers before joining Flyers Faithful in March of 2012.

 Like many of you I'm sure, I come from a Philadelphia Sports crazed family, and hockey is no exception.
 My Dad and Uncles were Flyers season ticket holders during the Stanley Cup days, and at about age 11, I promised myself that the first thing I'd buy, when I got a "real job", would be season tickets.
 Sure enough, I graduated from Drexel University in 2009 and promptly bought my tickets.
 The 2004-2005 lockout and subsequent CBA changes ignited a fascination with the business side of hockey that I never knew I had.
 I'm the guy that has a PDF of the CBA on my laptop, desktop, work laptop, and my phone.
 You never know when you'll need to look something up!
 At a certain point, my friend's asked me the same question enough times that I thought “maybe I should start writing this down”, and thus started my blogging career.
 I hope to be able to contribute to Flyers Faithful, foster discussion, and help it to continue to grow!